Sydney harbour bridge

 Gladesville Bridge

 A distinguished heritage-listed structure, the Gladesville Bridge seamlessly connects the suburbs of Drummoyne and Huntleys’ Point, standing as a testament to Sydney’s architectural legacy.
-Since its inauguration in 1964, this vital link spans a total length of 579 meters, providing both functionality and aesthetic appeal.
+Since its inauguration in 1964, this vital link spans 579 meters, providing functionality and aesthetic appeal.

-The year 2014 marked the celebration of its 50th anniversary, underscoring its enduring significance in Sydney’s infrastructure.
+2014 celebrated its 50th anniversary, underscoring its enduring significance in Sydney’s infrastructure.
 For those seeking additional insights into its rich history and engineering marvels, the Roads and Maritime (RMS) website offers a comprehensive resource.
-As you tread upon the Gladesville Bridge during the Seven Bridges Walk, you’ll discover not just a crossing but a historical landmark that adds depth to your exploration of Sydney’s iconic bridges.
+As you tread upon the Gladesville Bridge during the Seven Bridges Walk, you’ll discover a crossing and a historical landmark that adds depth to your exploration of Sydney’s iconic bridges.

 • Address: Victoria Rd, Huntleys Point NSW.